JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 In order to leverage Contrail infrastructure, the data model defined in the service YANG needs to follow the IF-MAP data model semantics (See [Section 3](#section3)).
 The data model section of the service YANG schema is compiled to Contrail IF-MAP XSD, which is then compiled into data model CRUD APIs to be plugged into the Contrail API server.
 The same data model section is also compiled to the Service REST API to access the data model with ability to do paging, filtering, sorting on top of basic CRUD APIs supported by the Contrail API server.

-The non-CRUD operation section of the service YANG are compiled to REST API stubs to be implemented with service specific business logic.
+The non-CRUD operation section of the service YANG is compiled to REST API stubs to be implemented with service specific business logic.
 The business logic can access the data model via Contrail API Server and listen for data model changes via RabbitMQ.

+The YANG notification section of the service YANG is compiled into implementation that sends notification to REST client via HTML5 server sent events over HTTP.

 ###3. <a name="section3"></a>Contrail IF-MAP Data Model Semantics
 This section intends to give an introduction to Contrail IF-MAP data model semantics.
 The main advantages of defining service data model with such semantics are